Dog Show 101: What's what at the Westminster Kennel Club

 Westminster's agility and obedience competitions were added only within the last decade.
 So far, almost all the agility championships have gone to border collies, and nearly all the obedience titles to Labs.
 One Lab, named Heart, won five times in a row.

-While Westminster said there a few mixed-breed entrants in early shows, the best in show prize wasn't awarded until 1907 and has gone only to purebreds.
-The pedigreed set also has won all the agility and obedience trials to date, but there's a special prize every year for the top mix, or "all American dog."
+While Westminster has said there a few mixed-breed entrants in early shows, the best in show prize wasn't awarded until 1907 and has gone only to purebreds.
+The pedigreed set also has won all the agility and obedience trials to date, but there's a special prize every year for the top mix (or "all American dog," in show parlance).

 The focus on purebreds irks groups such as People for the Ethical Treatment of Animals, which regularly protests Westminster as a reprehensible canine beauty pageant.
 The kennel club says it celebrates all dogs while highlighting "preservation breeding" of those with skills and traits that have been honed over generations.